Soundproof Baby's Room

 You can dampen the sound with wallpaper.

 Don't Worry About Not Being Able to Hear the Baby

 The best thing we bought for our baby was the Sound Dohm.
 That's totally true, but the second best thing we bought is a VIDEO baby monitor.
-We bought this one on Amazon because it had really good reviews and is reasonably priced.

 With our older kids, we just had an audio baby monitor.
 With the video monitor, we can check on the baby and make sure she is safe without going inside her room, which makes it much quieter during nap time.

 The baby monitor takes care of the unknown.
 You don't need to worry about soundproofing the room and not being able to hear the baby.
 That's what the baby monitor is for.
 And your baby can have a peaceful sleep without peering eyes through the door.